facebookarchive/Tweaks/README.md

 ### Using from a Swift Project

+*Khan Academy's project [SwiftTweaks](http://engineering.khanacademy.org/posts/introducing-swifttweaks.htm) is designed for Swift, and might be a better choice for Swift projects.*

 Tweaks can be used from Swift projects.
 In this case the handy shortcut macros defined in `FBTweakInline.h` are not available, meaning tweaks need to be created programmatically, similar to this example:

 ```swift